Keep Up With McLean!

 Receive the latest news in your inbox each month.

-Starting in late April, the Division of Geriatric Psychiatry at McLean Hospital will begin offering six-week courses to help older adults and their adult children find ways to age successfully and promote healthy brain function.
+Starting in late April, the Center of Excellence in Geriatric Psychiatry at McLean Hospital will begin offering six-week courses to help older adults and their adult children find ways to age successfully and promote healthy brain function.
 Called “Successful Healthy Aging: Prevention and Education” (SHAPE), the course teaches how lifestyle choices, nutrition, medical management, exercise, stress management, and cognitive strategies can support brain health.

 According to SHAPE Program Director Julie Brody Magid, PsyD, who serves as clinical director of McLean’s Memory Disorders Assessment Clinic in the Geriatric Psychiatry Outpatient Services, “the SHAPE program is designed to give individuals knowledge so that they can minimize risk and improve the likelihood of healthy aging.”